GPU Compute

 n=1, size="1024x1024",

-POST /v1/chat/completionsChat — badgr serve <model>POST /v1/embeddingsEmbeddings — badgr serve <model> --task embedPOST /v1/audio/transcriptionsTranscription — badgr serve <model> --task transcribePOST /v1/images/generationsImage gen — badgr serve <model> --task imageNot promised in Phase 1
+POST /v1/chat/completionsChat — badgr serve <model>POST /v1/embeddingsEmbeddings — badgr serve <model> --task embedPOST /v1/audio/transcriptionsTranscription — badgr serve <model> --task transcribePOST /v1/images/generationsImage gen — badgr serve <model> --task imageNot supported

 Responses API · Assistants · Realtime · Files · Vector stores · Fine-tuning API · Moderation · Batch API · Video generation · Tool calls / function calling (unless your runtime supports it)